barelyhuman/froutes/README.md

 npm i -g barelyhuman/ftrouter#canary --only=prod
 # for local install to avoid installing the devDependencies
 npm i barelyhuman/ftrouter#canary --only=prod

+# Install if you don't already have them installed on your system
+npm i -g @babel/cli @babel/core
 ```

 ### Usage